fcabrerahz/EconometricsME/README.md

 # EconometricsME
-Course Website Econometrics Master in Economics at CIDE
+Course Website Econometrics: Master in Economics at CIDE